 Other than as stated above, and in the accompanying Financial Report, there were no significant changes in the state of the affairs of the consolidated entity during the financial year.

 Likely Developments

 The consolidated entity will continue to pursue its policy of increasing the profitability and market share of its operating businesses during the next financial year.
-Further information as to likely developments in the operations of the consolidated entity and the expected results of those operations in future financial years has not been included in this report because disclosure of the information would likely result in unreasonable prejudice to the consolidated entity.

 Dividends